Customer satisfaction is the measurement of your customers’ happiness with your product or service.

 52% of people believe that companies need to take action after their customers’ feedback.

+To understand how your audience truly feels about your brand, a good place to start is by asking them directly via a survey.
 If you are unsure how to conduct a customer satisfaction survey and what steps to take, keep reading.
-In this article, we are going to share the most common ways to measure customer satisfaction as well as some best practices to measure how happy your customers are.
+In this article, we are going to share the most common ways on how to measure customer satisfaction as well as some best practices to evaluate how happy your customers are.

 Set Your Goals and Create an Action Plan

 Before asking your customers to share their opinions about your products or services, you need to have a clear idea of your goals.
 Ask yourself the following questions:

 - What do you want to learn from your clients?

 - Why do you need this information and how is it going to help you?

 - How are you going to ask for customer feedback?

 - What types of customer satisfaction metrics are you going to track?
 Why?